jzebker/stock_analysis/README.md

 # Stock Analysis

 ## Overview of Project
 Refactor VBA code to help Tom analyze stocks for his parents ***more efficiently***.
 In addition, provide a written analysis that details this process and evaluates results.
+This analysis will assume familiarity with Tom's initial methodology for computing trade volume and returns for tracked stocks.

 ## Results